aureliojargas/finder-window-fun/README.md

 AppleScript toy to move/resize Finder windows.

-It was coded in 2010, using Xcode's (now deprecated) AppleScript Studio.
+It was coded in 2010, using Xcode's AppleScriptObjC bridge.
 It used to work in my Mac OS X 10.6 (Snow Leopard).

 I haven't touched the code since then.